 Work Sample Descriptions: Before you upload your files to your application, you will need to name your files.
 Do not label any work samples with your name.
-Instead, label each uploaded work sample starting with a number 01, 02, 03 ex. followed by the title of the work.
+Instead, label each uploaded work sample starting with a number 01, 02, 03 ex. followed by the title of the work or 01 work sample, 02 work sample ... ex.

 After your work samples have uploaded, you will be able to provide descriptions (metadata) for each submitted work sample, including title, date the work was created, duration, and additional information.

 If your piece is largely conceptual, and requires additional written context, please explain this in the "additional information" section using 1 - 2 sentences.